This page is MITRE authored content curated from many DoD sources.

 - Identify fragmented, overlapped, or duplicated tasks to eliminated redundant work between the Gov’t and contractor

-- Train/engage IPT and stakeholders to look for savings opportunities and question historical assumptions
+- Train/engage IPT and stakeholders to look for savings opportunities

 - Simplify the contracting processes and documentation